avcado/desparity/README.md

 # Desparity, An i386-elf OS

+## Based Off Of....
+Desparity is based off of OSDev Wiki's Bare Bones.
+Please do NOT go into the issues and write a 7,000 word essay on why using Bare Bones is bad.

 ## Compiling

 Desparity does not come with a cross-compiler, so you're going to need to compile it first, before compiling.